-taxilandia, created and written by Oye Group’s Modesto Flako Jimenez, immerses its audience in the flavors, sounds, sights and dynamic history of a neighborhood confronting social stigmas and the realities of gentrification.
-Weaving a dramatic, performative ‘tapestry’ that interconnects generations, social classes, races and cultures, taxilandia complicates our notion of what it means to be a native, an immigrant or a resident of a place, challenging us to answer: “What is my personal roadmap of home?”
+Taxilandia, created and written by Oye Group’s Modesto Flako Jimenez, immerses its audience in the flavors, sounds, sights and dynamic history of a neighborhood confronting social stigmas and the realities of gentrification.
+Weaving a dramatic, performative ‘tapestry’ that interconnects generations, social classes, races and cultures, Taxilandia complicates our notion of what it means to be a local, an immigrant or a resident of a place, challenging us to answer: “What is my personal roadmap of home?”

 Originally developed in Jimenez’s own neighborhood of Bushwick, Brooklyn, the piece was inspired and drawn from his nine years driving a taxicab and his documentation of conversations with passengers, residents, locals, and immigrants to the neighborhood.
 The Oye Group now works with companies all over the country to develop local versions of the piece specific to each city.

-VIRTUAL SALONS.
-Flako hosts four salons with local artists from each borough whose work intersects with gentrification.
-SIGN UP BELOW
+VIRTUAL SALONS: From March 8-20, 2021, Flako hosted four salons with local artists from each borough whose work intersects with gentrification.

 MODESTO FLAKO JIMENEZ is a Dominican-born, Bushwick-raised theater maker, producer and educator.
 HOLA Best Ensemble Award Winner for 2015.
 ATI Best Actor Award Winner for 2016.
 HOLA Outstanding Solo Performer for 2017, New York Times and Wall Street Journal profiled.
 Flako is best known for original productions and three signature festivals – Ghetto Hors D’Oeuvres, One Catches Light, and Oye!
 Avant Garde Night! – produced with his company Oye Group.
 Flako has appeared on TEDxBushwick, Early Shaker Spirituals (Wooster Group), Last Night at The Palladium (Bushwick Starr/3LD), Yoleros (Bushwick Starr/IATI theater), Conversations Pt.1: How To Make It Black In